 Equipment and fuel will have a designated storage area with appropriate signage posted.
 These fuel storage areas will be designed to contain spills and will contain class B fire suppressant devices.
-For dust and fire suppression (non-fuel material), water will be readily available throughout the site at all times.
+For dust and fire suppression (non-fuel material), water will always be readily available throughout the site.